noyainrain/flatdir/README.md

 Web aggregator of flat ads from different real estate companies.

-You can give it a try at [berlin.flat.directory](https://berlin.flat.directory/).
+You can give it a try at [berlin.flat.directory](https://berlin.flat.directory).

-## System requirements
+## System Requirements

 The following software must be installed on your system: